 For a more luxe vacation experience, this beach in an upscale neighborhood might be the ideal choice for a romantic couple’s date in Miami or a posh girls’ day out.

-Bal Harbour Beach is a popular spot for couples and families in a ritzy Miami neighborhood.
-It is a free public beach that tends to be quieter than other local beaches in Miami, with many local beachgoers.
+Bal Harbour Beach is a popular beach for couples and families in a ritzy Miami neighborhood.
+However, this is a public beach, and all are welcome.

 Along this exclusive beach, you will find some of the best luxury hotels, restaurants, and high-end shopping in Miami at the Bal Harbour Shops.